Oxfordshire’s world-leading solutions to reaching net zero

 Oxfordshire is at the forefront of enterprise, innovation, development of cutting-edge technology and new industries.

-The event demonstrated, through a number of pioneering Oxfordshire-based projects, that our county alone can scale-up and generate a significant reduction in carbon emissions and, through investment and scalability, conclusively show how big ideas and solutions, harnessed by Oxfordshire’s innovation ecosystem, can genuinely make major impacts in addressing climate change and at pace.
+The event will demonstrate, through a number of pioneering Oxfordshire-based projects, that our county alone can scale-up and generate a significant reduction in carbon emissions and, through investment and scalability, conclusively show how big ideas and solutions, harnessed by Oxfordshire’s innovation ecosystem, can genuinely make major impacts in addressing climate change and at pace.

 Programme